julienetie/wavefront_prototype/README.md

-# Wavefront

-This is a promising little ES6 project still in its quick and dirty prototyping phase.
+This is a promising little ES6 project still in its prototyping phase.
 Wavefront is for in-depth and maintainable DOM manipulation and event handling.